 We can also provide workshops for Leaving Cert Applied and Leaving Cert Vocational classes by arrangement.

 Students from Balbriggan Educate Together School visit the Irish Aid Centre

 At our summer primary schools workshops, we use activities, games and music to explore the links between our lives and the lives of people in other parts of the world.
 These workshops are highly participative and designed to be as enjoyable as possible.

 Pupils learn how protecting the environment can help to improve the lives of people in poor countries.

 The Summer Primary Schools Programme is specially designed for pupils aged 10-12 years (primary classes from third to sixth class) and will be relevant for the Human Environment Strand of the SESE, Geography curriculum.

 Summer primary schools workshops take place in May and June, Monday to Friday at 10.00 and 12.00 or a later time on request.
 These workshops are free of charge and last 90 minutes.
-See our 2017 primary flyer for more information.
+See our Primary workshops flyer. for more information.